 Andrew MacLaren is Programme Director of the MSc in International Fashion Marketing in the Department of Business Management, Heriot-Watt University.
-His main research interests focus on the service industry, informed by literature relevant to leadership, entrepreneurship and consumption.
-With diverse research links across luxury fashion, aviation and the hotel industry, his outlook is international and he works closely with industry throughout Europe, the USA, the Middle East and India.
-He has published widely in the field on multiple topics, contributing in the domains of theory, method and industry practice and he continues to work towards interdisciplinary collaborations that engage with multiple fields of research.
+His PhD explored business elites in the international hotel industry and his current research remains focussed on service products, informed by literature relevant to leadership, entrepreneurship and consumption.
+With diverse research links across luxury fashion, aviation and the hotel industry, his outlook is international and he works closely with industry throughout Europe, North America, the Middle East, India and China.
+He has published widely in the field on multiple topics, contributing in the domains of theory, method and industry practice and he continues to work towards interdisciplinary collaborations that engage with multiple fields of research through his extensive industry network.